microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-get.md

 ---
-title: "Get message in a channel or a chat"
+title: "Get chatMessage in a channel or chat"
 description: "Retrieve a single message (without its replies) in a channel or a chat."
 author: "RamjotSingh"
 localization_priority: Priority